 1. You don’t know your purpose

 Does your company feel adrift?
 Do you change your mission statement constantly?
 If so, you’re experiencing one of the most common business problems – lack of purpose.

 Being a strong leader is synonymous with having a sense of purpose.
 When you truly believe you will be successful, you will see your business thrive.
 Your purpose gives you passion, drive and certainty.
 It gives you the ability to overcome towering obstacles.

 A business is only as strong as the psychology of its leader.
 It’s up to you to do the work and bring purpose to your company.

 2. You don’t have a strong brand identity

-One of the biggest challenges faced by businesses in their growth stages is not settling on who they are.
+One of the biggest business problems in the growth stage is not settling on who they are.
 Developing your brand identity is vital to your marketing and sales success.
 Your identity epitomizes what your company stands for – your core values, mission and goals.
 It deeply affects your company culture, which in turn affects whether you can hire and retain the best employees for the job.

 Your brand identity is what drives the emotional connection with your consumer and ultimately creates customer loyalty.
-Without a strong brand identity, you don’t actually know who you are or what direction you should all be rowing in.
+Without a strong brand identity, you don’t actually know who you are or what direction you’re going.
 Without that direction, you won’t know what audience to target – and you definitely won’t inspire raving fan customers.

 3. You’re not providing value

 To be successful in business, you must practice constant strategic innovation.
 Determine your X-factor – what sets you apart from the competition?
 How do you bring more value to your customers?
 What makes your company talkably different?
 If you don’t know the answers to these questions, it’s time to sit down and think about them.